Hours: Security services are available 24 hours a day, seven days a week.

 REPORTING OPTIONS FOR RESPONDING TO INCIDENTS

-Any person may call 911 or Campus Safety for immediate safety assistance.
+Any person may call 911 or Campus Safety, which can be reached at 716-479-1233, for immediate safety assistance.
 Campus Safety can also assist the individual in making a report of a crime to local law enforcement.
 A victim of a crime is encouraged to, but not required to, report the incident to local law enforcement and pursue criminal charges.
 The criminal process and the College’s disciplinary processes are not mutually exclusive, meaning that an individual can either bring a complaint through the College or law enforcement, or both.
 Any internal investigation and/or hearing process conducted by Hilbert College will be conducted concurrently with any criminal justice investigation and proceeding.
+Decisions rendered in a court of law have no impact on the College’s obligation to respond to allegations of sexual misconduct within our community.
 However, in some cases the College may temporarily delay its investigation to enable law enforcement to gather evidence and to engage in a preliminary investigation.
 Such delays will not last more than 10 days except when law enforcement authorities specifically request and justify a longer delay.

 Orders of protection and other forms of legal protection may be available to individuals who have experienced or are threatened with violence by a College community member or other person.
 In appropriate circumstances, an order of protection may be available that restricts the offender’s right to enter the College’s property, and Hilbert will abide by a lawfully issued order of protection.
 Campus Safety, or other College officials, will, upon request, provide reasonable assistance to any member of the campus community in obtaining an order of protection or, if outside of New York State, an equivalent protective or restraining order, including providing that person with:

-A victim is encouraged to seek support for his/her emotional and physical needs.
-A person seeking confidential emotional or medical care may contact the following resources:
+A victim is encouraged to seek support for their emotional and physical needs.
+A person seeking confidential emotional or medical care may contact the following on-campus resources:

-Contacting any of the confidential resources listed above does not constitute notifying the College.
+Contacting any of the confidential resources listed above does not constitute notifying Hilbert College.
 Individuals who have been the victims of sexual assault are encouraged to seek medical attention immediately.
 Whether or not you report the assault to the College or the police, you should have a medical examination immediately.
 The exam is confidential.
 Medical personnel will test for sexually transmitted diseases, look for physical injuries, and collect physical evidence.
-If you report the assault, Campus Safety or the police can provide transportation to the hospital and arrange for a Crisis Services sexual assault advocate to meet you there.
-If you choose to go to the hospital without notifying Campus Safety or the police, the hospital can still collect physical evidence, while protecting your anonymity, in case you later decide to prosecute.
+If you report the assault, Campus Safety or the police can provide transportation to the hospital and arrange for a Crisis Services Sexual Assault Advocate to meet you there.
+If you choose to go to the hospital without notifying Campus Safety or the police, the hospital can still collect physical evidence and contact a Crisis Services Advocate to meet you there, while protecting your anonymity, in case you later decide to prosecute.
 If you suspect that you may have been given a rape drug, such as Rohypnol and GHB, ask the hospital to take a urine sample which will be preserved as evidence.

 Reporting to the College’s Non-Confidential Resources

-All reports of sexual misconduct should be made to any of the following specially trained offices and individuals:
+All reports of sexual misconduct should be made to any of the following specially trained individuals:

 These individuals have been trained to receive and respond to allegations of violations of this policy.
 The College’s main concern is that victims of sexual misconduct receive the help and guidance essential for beginning the process of healing, while giving special consideration to the welfare of the campus community.
 Campus Safety is available, upon request, to escort students during day or evening hours.

 There is no time limit for making a report of a violation of this policy.
 However, the passage of time may make effective responsive action difficult.
 Further, if the Respondent is no longer a member of the College community, the College’s ability to respond may be limited.
-Individuals are encouraged to make a report promptly.
+Individuals are encouraged to promptly report any and all incidents.

 Mandated Reporting Authority

-Certain Hilbert employees, (with the exception of the College’s Confidential Resources noted above, such as the Director of Counseling, Nurse, and College Chaplain), are legally required to report any complaint of sexual misconduct to the Title IX Coordinator.
-Nevertheless, if a complaint is made to anyone other than the non-confidential resources listed above, the Complainant risks the possibility that it will not come to the attention of the proper College officials and may, therefore, not be acted upon.
+All Hilbert College employees, with the exception of the College’s Confidential Resources noted above, are designated as Responsible Employees and are therefore legally required to report any allegation of sexual misconduct to the Title IX Coordinator.
+Responsible Employees are those employees who have the authority to take action to redress harassment, have the duty to report harassment or other types of misconduct to appropriate officials, and those employees a student could reasonably believe has this authority or responsibility.
+Nevertheless, if a report is made to anyone other than the non-confidential resources listed above, the Reporting Party risks the possibility that it will not come to the attention of the proper College officials and may, therefore, not be acted upon.